 …a way of living which seeks to exclude – as far as is possible and practicable – all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.

-Are you looking to feel better physically?
-Prevent chronic diseases as you age or even reverse some of the damage done to your body?
+Are you looking to feel better physically or prevent chronic disease?
 Or are you concerned about the state of the planet, the mistreatment of animals and poverty in many countries?

 This isn’t what most people believe in the beginning, though.
 Moving away from animal products can seem scary, and for the uninitiated, it can look like there’s pretty much nothing left to eat except for some sad lettuce and expensive avocado toast.

 Basically, the main foods to eat on a plant-based diet are fruits, vegetables, whole grains, legumes and nuts and seeds.
 But what actual foods at the store can you grab?
 Here are some examples.